 4. Make Your Yard Unfriendly to Coyotes

 Since coyotes are naturally wary of humans and human activity, they seek dark, confined spaces to hide.
-Such places serve as cover for hunting in the wild, so it is ingrained in coyotes to gravitate towards these places.
+Such places serve as cover for hunting in the wild, so it is ingrained in coyotes to gravitate toward these places.
 To prevent coyotes from hanging out on your property, make sure to trim and cut back overgrown bushes and shrubs.
 If your yard doesn’t have many good hiding places, coyotes are less likely to spend time there.

 5. Keep Your Dog On a Leash at Night